fanquerques/EnviroVis/README.md

 Managing databases and being able to retrieve data are some valuable data visualization skills that we learned during this hackathon.
 Moreover, try to approach problems from a different perspective is also something that we have improved during this event.

 ## What's next for Environmental Data  Visualizer
-We want our Environmental Data  Visualizer to predict data from the existing data set, along with the improved UX interface.
+We want our Environmental Data  Visualizer to predict data from the existing data set, along with the improved UI interface.
 Adding some interactive user experience would also be within our consideration.